jkeam/alien_language/README.md

 3. This test case format made it easier for me to process each test case.
 For the simple case of static letters, I'd take the first letter in the request, I'd grab the correct trie, and for each letter, I'd find the next matching node in the trie if it existed.
 If it didn't, I knew I was done and no match existed.
 If I made it to the end of the word, I knew I had a match.

 4. For the more complex case of multiple letters in the same position, I'd use depth first search and run each particular letter to the end, randomly picking a single a letter each time I had a queue (Ruby Array).
-After I hit the end of a particular pattern, the function would test to see if there was a match, and return that value.
-The stack frames would then unwind, where I'd recursively check every value in the queue.
-As I finished processing each queue, I'd restore the contents of that queue so that as I kept unwinding to earlier in the test case, I'd have the entire conents of that later queue to test against.
+After I hit the end of a particular pattern, the function would test to see if there was a match, and return that value (1 for a match, 0 for not).
+The stack frames would then unwind, where I'd recursively check every letter in the queue.
+As I finished processing each queue, I'd restore the contents of that queue so that as I kept unwinding to earlier in the test case string, I'd have the entire conents of that later queue to test against.

 ### Notes
 Implementation wise, every time I say I use the letter as a key in some hash, I actually use a Ruby symbol as those yield faster runtime, especially in lower versions of Ruby where the speed enhancements are more pronounced.
 This has to do with the fact that all Ruby symbols have precomputed hashes as opposed to strings, which need to be done everytime.
-Also in earlier versions of Ruby, symbols are also not garbage collected, which is perfect for me, as I don't really care about memory leaks here and actually prefer them not being GC'ed.
+Also in earlier versions of Ruby, symbols are also not garbage collected, which is perfect for me, as I don't really care about memory leaks here and actually prefer them not even being examined for GC.

 ## Interesting Hiccups